canmom/canmom.github.io/fiction/summoning.md

 "Well!" he said, and stepped up to meet you.
 You shuffled back a little, let your weight fall on the wall, as he reached up to unfasten your travelling cloak.
 And then!
 Then, those long beautiful hands were wriggling under your shirt, fingers brushing over your hips and up along your ribs.

 "Good God!" he said, not stopping.
 "Does your master feed you nothing but sawdust?
-I have scarce seen worse-fed men in a famine!"
+Even 'midst the famine, I've scarce seen a worse-fed man!"

 You didn't have the heart to tell him that your master never lacked for feasts, but you could find appetite to eat only rarely.
 So you kissed him again, since that seemed to be acceptable, and hesitantly reached your hands around his lower back and shoulder, clasping him up to you to soak in that warmth.
 You thought he would be cold to touch, in the freezing air, but he felt like a furnace.